PostHog/posthog.com/contents/handbook/people/training.md

 ## Training budget

-If you are new in your job role personally (for example, you have just graduated and we hired you, or the role represents something you've never worked on before), *and* PostHog doesn't have someone more experienced in your current role, we are very keen that we give you budget to improve your skills.
+If you are new in your job role personally (for example, you have just graduated or the role represents something you've never worked on before) *and* PostHog doesn't have someone more experienced in your current role, we are very keen that we give you budget to improve your skills.

 We are currently trialling this with one employee and will roll it out more broadly if successful.
-If this would help you in your role, please ask at this time.
+If this would help you in your role, please ask James or Tim.